LightBuzz/Vitruvius/README.md

 Installation
 ---
-* Download project's source code and build the solution.
+* Download project's source code and build the solution that matches the version of your sensor.
+Version 2 refers to the private Developer Preview Kinect for Windows sensor.

 Examples
 ---